dciccale/ki.js/README.md

 ### How to make plugins?
 Just add your methods to the prototype of ki.js and you're done.
-For example, let's add a `text()` method for setting or getting the text of the elements, in the tiniest way I can think of:
+For example, let's add a `text()` method for setting or getting the text of an element, in the tiniest way I can think of:

 ```javascript
 // minified is 106 bytes